-Do you have a box of old family photos tucked away somewhere?
+Do you have a box of old family photos tucked away in a drawer or collecting dust on a shelf in a closet?
 Are they labeled?
-Do you know your ancestors pictured or where they fit on the family tree?
+Do you know the people pictured or where they may fit on your family tree?

-If not, knowing a bit about the History of Photography may help you identify when the photo was taken and who the ancestor may be.
+If not, learning a bit about the History of Photography may help you identify when the photo was taken and who the ancestor may be.

 Before 1900, there were five types of photographic formats: Daguerreotypes, Ambrotypes, Tintypes, Carte-de-Visite and Cabinet Cards.
 Below are descriptions of each format and the dates when they were most popular.